 The LGBT+ Vibe

 Athens has been one of the world’s most gay-friendly cities since antiquity.
 Discover the city’s homoerotic history on a “Tales of Same Sex Love” tour with Big Olive.
 Then hit up Keramikos and Gazi, two of the most gay-friendly areas in Athens.
-Treat yourselves to an avant-garde tasting menu at Funky Gourmet, a Michelin-starred restaurant that lives up to its name.
+Treat yourselves to an avant-garde tasting menu at CTC, Athens' recently Michelin-star awarded restaurant.
 A more casual affair, with tables spilling out onto Avdi Square, Mirovolos is especially popular with lesbians.
 It’s time to dance.
 Gazi has the highest concentration of LGBT+ bars and clubs in Athens.
 Hit the dance floor at Noiz (for the girls) or Shamone (for the both), or bump and grind at Sodade, the original Athens gay club.
 If you’re still not ready to call it a night, Koukles Club in Koukaki stages fabulous drag shows (Friday, Saturday and Sunday only) and closes at 6am.